Advertisement

 Certain oral contraceptives decrease the hormones that trigger acne.

-“Birth control pills can improve acne for many people — with or without PCOS,” shares Dr. Zuponcic.
+“Birth control pills can improve acne if you do or do not have PCOS,” shares Dr. Zuponcic.
 “However, not all types of oral contraceptives have this effect.
-People with PCOS should talk with their provider to determine which medication is best for their needs.”
+If you have PCOS, you should talk with your provider to determine which medication is best for your needs.”

 This medication was first prescribed to treat high blood pressure and edema (fluid retention).
 But healthcare providers discovered spironolactone had a positive side effect: It improved acne.

 “Spironolactone may be effective against hormonal and PCOS acne when other treatments haven’t worked,” says Dr. Zuponcic.
-“This medication is safe for most adults assigned female at birth (AFAB), but you shouldn’t get pregnant while taking it because it can harm a developing fetus.”
+“This medication is safe for most adults recorded female at birth, but you shouldn’t get pregnant while taking it because it can harm a developing fetus.”

-Over-the-counter (OTC) and prescription topical medications can help many cases of acne, and they can improve PCOS acne, too.
+Over-the-counter (OTC) and prescription topical medications can help with acne, and they can improve PCOS acne, too.

 “Benzoyl peroxide and salicylic acid are effective OTC treatments that can help with mild to moderate acne,” shares Dr. Zuponcic.
 “These are also generally safe to use during pregnancy, unlike spironolactone and oral contraceptives.”